 Make & handling

-• Because the Echo PB-580H and the Husqvarna 150BT are produced by separate manufacturers, there might be differences in their overall design and technological implementation.
-While the PB-580H boasts a hip throttle, the 150BT provides a throttle mounted on the blower tube, offering you greater maneuverability.
-The choice between the two boils down to personal preference and whether you value accessibility or operational adaptability.
+• As the Echo PB-580H and the Husqvarna 150BT do not share the same manufacturer, their overall build and technology in use can vary.
+The PB-580H features a hip throttle, while the 150BT's throttle is positioned on the blower tube, enabling you to operate it with a free hand.
+The choice between hip-mount and tube-mount depends on personal preference and whether you prioritize accessibility or operational flexibility.

 • Engineered as backpack blowers, these two products feature sizeable engines and large fuel tanks, ensuring comfortable carrying during operation.